 Talent pipets HBSS 2% FCS into each tube

 Talent pipets CSFE into each tube TEXT: CSFE: carboxyfluorescein succinimidyl ester

+Added shot: Talent places the tubes in the incubator.

 The cells in tubes 1 and 2 will not be stimulated.
 They will be used to reveal the basal level of proliferation of splenic CD4 and CD8 T cells [1-CU-TEXT].
-Pipet 12 milliliters of HBSS 2% FCS into these tubes [2-MED].
+Pipet 10 milliliters of HBSS 2% FCS into these tubes [2-MED].